Frequently asked questions

 How many pets are permitted?

 Two pets maximum per site.
 They must be on a leash at all times when outside your rig.
 Please pick up after them, and respect your neighbors sites when you walk your dog.

 What is a homeowner's association?

 It is a non-profit corporation registered with the State and managed by a duly elected Board of Directors.
 Its purpose is to maintain all common areas and to govern the community in accordance with the provision of the legal documents: CC&R's, Bylaws, and Articles of Incorporation.
-The governing legal documents for the association may be viewed online within the Resource Center page of this site.
+The governing legal documents for the association may be viewed online within the Resource Center Owner's Only section of this site.
 The corporation is financially supported by all members of the homeowners association.
 Membership is both automatic and mandatory.

 What are the CC&R'S?

 The Covenants, Conditions, and Restrictions (CC&R's) is the recorded governing document that establishes the rules, restrictions, certain rights, and related provisions for the community and its members.
 The CC&R's were recorded with the County of Riverside recorder's office and are noted on the title for each member’s unit.
 They are a legal document.
 Each unit and member in the HOA is bound by the terms of the HOA’s CC&Rs.
 An owner’s (and/or his guests or tenants) failure to abide by the CC&R's provisions may result in a monetary fine and/or suspension of privileges to use the certain common areas or Resort amenities.
 The CC&Rs may be viewed online within the Owner's Section page of this site.

 What are the Bylaws?